 Individuals with do-it-yourself (DIY) renovation abilities and the patience to supervise renters may find owning rental homes a terrific possibility.
 This technique, however, necessitates significant expenditure to cover initial maintenance expenses and offset unoccupied months.
 Looking at the data from the U.S. Census Bureau, new house sales prices (a rough estimate of real estate values) grew steadily from the 1960s through 2007 before falling during the financial crisis.
 Right after that, sales prices of real estate properties began to rise again, eventually approaching pre-crisis levels.

-Owning and running your own real estate property is a hell of a lot of work and could be costly compared to owning a REIT or using another way of real estate investment.
+Owning and running your own real estate property is a hell of a lot of work and could cost a lot compared to owning a REIT or using another way of real estate investment.
 However, it could provide more in value and a more solid cash investment since you are handling it.
 You also need way more capital than you need to invest in REITs.
 Weighing the pros and cons and deciding on buying a real estate property should be your way to go.
 However, owning your own rental real estate should be the last step on your real estate journey because it requires a lot of information and work.

 Rent Out a Room